 How often does the club meet?

 The club runs a busy calendar of events.
 Events can take place at weekends, during the week and also in the evening during the summer months.
 You can pick and choose to attend as many events as you like.
-See the What We Do tab on the website or check out the 'Events' thread on the forum.
+See the "Club Activities" tab on the website or check out the 'Events' thread on the forum.

 How does the club communicate with members?

 The club uses various means to inform and communicate with members:

 - Club Website.
 The public face of the club, the website contains all sorts of information and links.
 This is the first port of call to access the other streams of information.
 It contains the events calendar, latest news, blogs and much more.

 - Club Forum.
 The forum is the area for member interaction, conversation and the latest information on events.
 The forum is the place to go to find out details of trips and events.
 Any member can post on the forum but you have to get a login first.

 - Facebook.
 The club Facebook site is open to all members once you have been invited to join.
 Anything canoe related comments and photos etc can be posted.

 - Flickr.
 This contains photographs taken by club members.
 Anyone can upload photos.
 Email the webmaster to obtain username and login details.
 Ezine.
 The club sends out a quarterly electronic newsletter by email with the latest club news etc.